Data Centers in Colorado Springs

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available from multiple providers in the region, offering dedicated compute for performance-sensitive applications.
-Providers such as phoenixNAP and Hivelocity can service deployments in the greater Mountain West area.
+Bare Metal Bare metal server options are available, offering dedicated compute for performance-sensitive applications.
+Providers like phoenixNAP and Hivelocity can service deployments in the broader region, enabling direct access to physical hardware without virtualization overhead.

 Power Analysis